- General information

 Virtus Interpress is committed to serving the needs of authors, funders, institutions, and other stakeholders and can use alternative Creative Commons licenses on request.
 Send queries to info[at]virtusinterpress.org.

 Authors can use their published with Virtus Interpress works (in a full or in part) for: inclusion in a thesis or a dissertation, in future works he or she may write or edit, e.g., textbooks, reviews (with full acknowledgment of Virtus Interpress copyright and a link to the Virtus Interpress website), and for educational purposes, such as to quote brief passages or to copy small portions of content for personal use in teaching or research.
-Any republication, translation, systematic copying, distribution, or multiple reproduction of Virtus Interpress published and copyrighted material is not permitted.

 For copyright issues connected to self-archiving please see the Self-Archiving policy.